jamesknelson/retil/README.md

 ### Authentication

-Gives you a concurrent-mode-friendly `useCurrentUser()` hook, and integrations for popular authentication providers.
-Additionally allows you to connect it with user data from your own database.
+Easily integrate Firebase Auth into your retil-based app.

-Provides a common interface for functions like `signOut()` and `signInWithRedirect()` -- allowing you to reuse view components across apps with different backends.
+Provides a common interface for functions like `signOut()` and `signInWithPassword()`, allowing for easy use with other retil utilities.

 #### npm packages

-- retil-auth -- *coming soon*
 - retil-auth-firebase -- *coming soon*
-- retil-auth-aws-amplify -- *coming soon*

 #### examples